srebughini/ASALIPY/README.md

 ## 2. Installation
-**ASALIPY** requires [Anaconda](https://www.anaconda.com/) as package manager, since stable versions of [Cantera](https://cantera.org/) and [Assimulo](https://jmodelica.org/assimulo/) are not for [Pypi](https://pypi.org/).
+**ASALIPY** requires [Anaconda](https://www.anaconda.com/) as package manager, since stable versions of [Cantera](https://cantera.org/) and [Assimulo](https://jmodelica.org/assimulo/) are not available for [Pypi](https://pypi.org/).
 [Here](https://www.anaconda.com/products/individual) you can find how to install Anaconda on your operating system.
 ### 2.1 Using [Anaconda](https://www.anaconda.com/)
 **ASALIPY** [conda](https://www.anaconda.com/) package can be installed as follow:
 ```bash